Jsrios29/Restricted-Boltzmann-Machines/README.md

 3. Data Files(s)
 4. References
   NeurIPS 2020 Challenge.pdf - this PDF contains the origin of the data set and details the challenged that was posed by NeurIPS in 2020.
+  Intro_to_RBM_Fischer_Ingel - this PDF contains a nice intro to RBMs